Hopalong Cassidy: Film history

+In the first film, Hopalong Cassidy (then spelled "Hop-along") got his name after being shot in the leg.
+Hopalong's "drink of choice" was the nonalcoholic sarsaparilla.
 As portrayed on the screen, white-haired Bill "Hopalong" Cassidy was usually clad strikingly in black (including his hat, an exception to the Western film stereotype that only villains wore black hats).
 He was reserved and well spoken, with a sense of fair play.
 He was often called upon to intercede when dishonest characters took advantage of honest citizens.
 "Hoppy" and his white horse, Topper, usually traveled through the West with two companions: one young and trouble-prone with a weakness for damsels in distress, the other older, comically awkward and outspoken.

 The juvenile lead was successively played by James Ellison, Russell Hayden, George Reeves, Rand Brooks, and Jimmy Rogers.
 George Hayes (later to become known as "Gabby" Hayes) originally played Cassidy's grizzled sidekick, Windy Halliday.
-After Hayes left the series because of a salary dispute with producer Harry Sherman, he was replaced by the comedian Britt Wood as Speedy McGinnis and finally by the veteran movie comedian Andy Clyde as California Carlson.
+After Hayes left the series because of a salary dispute with producer Harry Sherman (and personal differences with Boyd, according to Russell Hayden) he was replaced by the comedian Britt Wood as Speedy McGinnis and finally by the veteran movie comedian Andy Clyde as California Carlson.
 Clyde, the most durable of the sidekicks, remained with the series until it ended.
 A few actors of future prominence appeared in Cassidy films, notably Robert Mitchum, who appeared in seven films at the beginning of his career.

-The 66 Hopalong Cassidy pictures were filmed by independent producers who released the films through the studios.
-The first "Hoppies", as the films were known, were distributed by Paramount Pictures to favorable returns, and United Artists was the distributor after Paramount.
-They were noted for fast action and outdoor photography (usually by Russell Harlan).
-Harry Sherman wanted to make more ambitious films and tried to cancel the Cassidy series, but popular demand forced Sherman back into production, this time for United Artists.
-Sherman gave up the series in 1944, but Boyd wanted to keep it going, and ended up co-producing 12 more films himself, from 1946 to 1948, now with lower budgets.
-The film series finally ended as "B" westerns were being phased out.
+Fifty-four Hopalong Cassidy pictures were produced independently by Harry Sherman.
+He released them through Paramount Pictures through 1941, and then United Artists.
+The films were noted for fast action and superior outdoor photography (usually by Russell Harlan).
+Sherman wanted to make more ambitious films and tried to cancel the Cassidy series, but popular demand forced Sherman back into production.
+Sherman gave up the series in 1944 but Boyd revived it, producing 12 more films himself.

-In the first film, Hopalong Cassidy (then spelled "Hop-along") got his name after being shot in the leg.
-Hopalong's "drink of choice" was the nonalcoholic sarsaparilla.